Can Dogs Get Hayfever?

 • Wash your pet’s bedding regularly to eliminate any allergens that may have been brought in from outside, such as pollen or dust

-• Hoovering your home more frequently during peak allergy times to reduce allergens in the home, such as pollen, dust, or fleas.
+• Hoovering your home more frequently during peak allergy times reduces allergens such as pollen, dust, and fleas.

-• Bathing your dog with allergy-specific dog shampoos like the Dechra DermAllay™ Oatmeal Shampoo for Dogs to remove allergens from their skin and coat while also soothing irritated skin.
+• Bathing your dog with allergy-specific dog shampoos, like the Dechra DermAllay™ Oatmeal Shampoo for Dogs, will remove allergens from its skin and coat while soothing irritated skin.

 With the proper care and preventative measures, there’s no need for your dog to suffer when allergy seasons come around.
-If your dog has seasonal allergies, why not take a look at our range of dog allergy treatments to help soothe their symptoms, or get in touch with us to find the best treatment for your dog?
+If your dog has seasonal allergies, why not shop our range of dog allergy treatments to help soothe their symptoms, or contact us to find the best treatment for your dog?

 This post is an opinion and should only be used as a guide.
 You should discuss any change to your pet’s care or lifestyle thoroughly with your vet before starting any program or treatment.